E10 petrol: What is it and can my car run it?

 - Published

-A more eco-friendly petrol is due to be introduced to filling stations in the UK later this year.
+A more eco-friendly petrol is being introduced to filling stations.

 The government intends to make E10 the new standard petrol grade.

-The change will come in over the summer, the Department for Transport (DfT) says - but not all cars will be able to run on it.
+The change is being made to cut carbon dioxide emissions, the Department for Transport (DfT) says - but not all cars will be able to run on it.

 What is E10 petrol?